WATCH VIDEO | Community Foundation for the Alleghenies marks $100 million in assets, announces $1 million in new grants

 More than $88 million of the CFA’s total assets are invested in funds that will continue providing grants to address the needs of the region, theoretically forever, CFA President Mike Kane said Wednesday.

-Kane formally announced the milestone and new round of grants during the organization's 31st Founder's Day celebration at the Quemahoning Family Recreation Park.
+Kane formally announced the milestone and new round of grants during the organization’s 31st Founders’ Day celebration at Quemahoning Family Recreation Area.

 The community event included a picnic dinner and live music.